wijjo/tzar/README.md

 The example below demonstrates alias creation with different options for different locations.
 Each location has its own compression method and exclusions.
-But it represents a single logical command.
+But the alias name represents a single logical command.

 ```shell
 $ cd /my/project1